QiaoBang/QiaoBang.github.io/_posts/2019-2-27-englishnotes.markdown

   *plastic surgeon*  *整形外科医生*

-A YouTuBe bideo of a 7-year-old putting on lipstick,titled "I want to wear makeup like mom,"has attracted 4,3 million views,while similar videos show young girls sharing their "elementary school makeup routine" and "unboxing my Hello Kitty makeup kit"
+A YouTube video of a 7-year-old putting on lipstick,titled "I want to wear makeup like mom,"has attracted 4,3 million views,while similar videos show young girls sharing their "**elementary** **school** makeup routine" and "**unboxing** my Hello Kitty makeup **kit**"

 - wear makeup == put on makeup 化妆